-Proposed regulations issued by the IRS provide that continuation of coverage rights under the COBRA are applicable with respect to health care reimbursement arrangements, such as the Medical Expense Account.
+Proposed regulations issued by the IRS provide that continuation of coverage rights under the COBRA are applicable with respect to health care reimbursement arrangements, such as the Medical Expense

+Account.
 Accordingly, you will find a COBRA notice in Appendix A of this booklet.
 Please be aware that any contributions you make under the Medical Expense Account pursuant to COBRA will be made on an after-tax basis at a rate of 102% of the amount available for reimbursement.
 Therefore, the chief advantage of participating in the Plan - that is, the tax savings attributable to payment of qualifying expenses with pre-tax dollars - will not be available to you.
+Moreover, you may continue coverage only through the end of the year in which coverage was lost.
 If you elect continuation coverage under COBRA, you will continue to be eligible to receive reimbursement up to the full amount elected for the Plan Year and will continue to make premium payments (at 102% of the elected amount).
 If you do not elect COBRA, your participation will cease.